intersystems-community/iris-vector-search/README.md

 With the 2024.1 release, we're adding a powerful [Vector Search capability to the InterSystems IRIS Data Platform](https://www.intersystems.com/news/iris-vector-search-support-ai-applications/), to help you innovate faster and build intelligent applications powered by Generative AI.
 At the center of the new capability is a new [`VECTOR` native datatype](https://docs.intersystems.com/iris20241/csp/docbook/DocBook.UI.Page.cls?KEY=RSQL_datatype#RSQL_datatype_vector) for IRIS SQL, along with [similarity functions](https://docs.intersystems.com/iris20241/csp/docbook/Doc.View.cls?KEY=GSQL_vecsearch) that leverage optimized chipset instructions (SIMD).

+As of Global Summit (June 9), the Vector Search capability is also available with [InterSystems IRIS Cloud SQL](https://developer.intersystems.com/products/iris-cloud-sql-integratedml/).
+Check out [`cloud_sql_demo.ipynb`](demo/cloud_sql_demo.ipynb) for instructions on setting up a connection from your Jupyter notebook.

 This repository offers code samples to get you started with the new features, and we'll continue to add more, but encourage you to let us know about your own experiments on the [InterSystems Developer Community](https://community.intersystems.com).
 At the bottom of this page, you'll find links to a few demo repositories we liked a lot!